Diane from Queens, New York, testifies that her Lichen Sclerosus is 98% GONE.

 Lichen sclerosus isn’t contagious and cannot be spread through sexual intercourse.

-Lichen sclerosus often occurs in postmenopausal women, but also men and children.
+Lichen sclerosus often occurs in postmenopausal women but also men and children.
 In women, lichen sclerosus usually involves the vulva.
-In boys and men, uncircumcised males are most at risk, because the condition generally affects the foreskin.
+Uncircumcised males are most at risk in boys and men because the condition generally affects the foreskin.

 In children, the signs and symptoms may improve at puberty.”

 Fortunately for Diane, her sister located Sponaugle Wellness Institute while researching physicians for her nephew.
 She had gone through Dr. Sponaugle’s series of tests that look at over 400 biomarkers, and the institute obtained a PET Brain Image of Diane’s brain.
 Dr. Sponaugle’s philosophy is to treat the brain and not just the symptoms.